 With the addition of the Predatory Loan Prevention Act to the Illinois payday loan laws, lenders can’t charge more than 36% APR on a consumer loan.
 As a result, payday loans are likely to die out in the state.

 If any payday lenders do stick around, they’re still probably not the best ones to work with, given their history of predatory tactics.
 Take your business elsewhere whenever possible.

 Of course, relying on paycheck advances and debt will only get you by for so long.
 Eventually, you must address the underlying problems that are dragging down your finances.

-To get the help you need, contact DebtHammer for a free quote.
+If you’re an Illinois resident looking to get out of payday loan debt, contact DebtHammer for a free quote.
 We’ll help you eliminate your debts once and for all.